Minnesota (in our opinion) is easily one of the best states to live in the US. But what are the best places to live in Minnesota once you’re here?

 Mom-and-pop shops and restaurants offer a fun small-town vibe, and the Independence Day celebration every year is an event everyone should experience.

 The downtown area is home to a wide range of shopping and restaurants that feature diverse foods from around the globe.
-The galleries and theater scene of Excelsior bring a culture flavor to the community that most small towns only dream about.
+The galleries and theater scene of Excelsior brings a cultural flavor to the community that most small towns only dream about.

 While its houses aren’t enormous with sprawling front yards, the neighborhoods and community involvement are a premium to any resident.

-Wonderful restaurants such as Trevail and La Cucina di Nonna Rosa offer wonderful gathering spots for social life, and Whiz Bang Days in July always make for a great time.
+Wonderful restaurants such as Trevail and La Cucina di Nonna Rosa offer wonderful gathering spots in Robbinsdale for social life, and Whiz Bang Days in July always make for a great time.

 Residents enjoy the best of both worlds in Monticello.
 They can take in the beautiful views of the Mississippi River, but also benefit from the convenience of hopping on 94 and heading to enjoy everything the urban life has to offer in the Twin Cities.